whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/01-01-video-introduction/01-05-repeated-action-video-assignment.md

 - Use a tripod to have non shaky shots.
 - Shoot each clip for about 5 seconds.
 That will give you more than enough footage for the action.
 - Be careful with the record button.
 Make sure you are recording during the action and not accidentally recording in between shots.
+- Make sure you upload an exported .mp4 video and not a Premiere project file .prproj

 ## Instructions